hongtaoh/olymvis/content/paper.md

 <div id="figure29" class="vis"></div>
 <div class="caption">Figure 27: Stacked bar chart for female participation by continent</div>

-We then went back to small multiple.
+We then went back to the small multiple.
 Since we cared about the comparison between each continent, we decided to plot every continent and the global average in each of the six graphs.
-We highlighted only one continent in each graph, setting all other continents grey in the background.
+We highlighted only one continent in each graph, and set all other continents grey in the background.
 It worked much better than out earlier attempts, but one drawback is that it did not allow comparison with the global average.
 See Figure 28.

 {{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis-data/master/output/vis/g-2-5.png"  caption="Figure 28: Line graph in small multiple for female participation by continent against all other groups" class="wide">}}